acend/cilium-basics-training/content/en/docs/03/_index.md

 Jan 13 14:59:29.548: default/frontend-76fbb99468-jx2ds:59630 -> default/backend-65f7c794cc-pj2tc:8080 to-endpoint FORWARDED (TCP Flags: ACK)
 ```

-Note that Hubble tells us the the Action, here `FORWARDED` but this could also be `DROPPED` as we see in later chapters.
+Note that Hubble tells us the the action, here `FORWARDED` but this could also be `DROPPED` as we see in later chapters.